Guide To Selling

 • Age

 Demand will also play a role in determining the value of your property.
 For example, if you are selling an attractive period property in a location where original features are scarce, this may push the price of your house up.
-Likewise, if the area is being regenerated or improved in any way this will also affect the value.
+Likewise, if the area is being regenerated or improved in any way, this will also affect its value.

 When selling your property, it’s imperative to work with an experienced and trusted local agent.
-Understanding the local property market and having an established reputation means, that as a seller you get excellent advice, property marketing and access to the buyers already looking for a property.
+Understanding the London property market and working with an agent who has an established reputation means that, as a seller, you get expertise and advice, professional property marketing, and access to buyers already looking for a property in the area.

-Hastings International have operated within central London with offices strategically positioned at London Bridge, Shad Thames, Rotherhithe, and the surrounding areas for decades.
+Hastings International has operated within Central London with offices strategically positioned for decades.
 We have an excellent reputation and access to the best the local property marketplace can offer.
-Get in touch with one of our teams and we’ll help you sell your property.

 Top